danraskin/citizenkanineapp-demo/danraskin_code_review.md

 - These two features rely on awareness of React-component state variables passed from MapView.

 ## 2. Bugfixes in legacy code
-This app syncs its database to our client's Quickbooks Online account.
-My customer noticed that the app was breaking when they were trying to update the database with new customer data from Quickboks, and I discovered a gap in our input validation.
-My client had forgotten to add 'street' and 'city' data for a new customer.
-I added input validation and a custom error message to alert user that some customer fields in quickbooks account need updating.
+This app syncs its database to clients' Quickbooks Online account.
+My client noticed that the app was breaking when they were trying to update the database with new customer data from Quickboks, and I discovered a gap in our input validation.
+They had forgotten to fill in 'street' and 'city' field for a new customer.
+I added input validation and a custom error message to alert user that some customer fields in their Quickbooks account need updating.

 ### [quickbooks.router](https://github.com/danraskin/citizenkanineapp-demo/blob/main/server/routes/quickbooks.router.js)
-- line 56: function filters customer data in to return to client
 - lines 226-247: input validation in after recieving customer data via quickbooks api
-- lines 244-245: custom error message sent to [do i even have this file?](https://blah.org)
+- lines 244-245: custom error message sent as response to client.
 - lines 208-222, 243: input validation is necessary to get coordinate data via geocoder api

 ## 3. DB/SQL-related backend